Items filtered by date: June 2024

 Gout, a form of arthritis caused by the buildup of uric acid crystals in the joints, affects both men and women, though it is more prevalent in men.
 However, women are increasingly affected, especially after menopause.
 Before menopause, estrogen helps to lower uric acid levels, providing a protective effect.
 After menopause, the decline in estrogen levels leads to higher uric acid levels, increasing the risk of gout.
 Women with gout often experience symptoms in different joints compared to men, with a higher likelihood of affecting the knees and wrists.
 Additionally, women may face a delayed diagnosis, as gout is traditionally associated with men.
 Understanding the gender differences in gout can lead to better awareness and treatment options for women, ensuring timely management and improved quality of life.
 Gout generally affects the joints and the big toe and can produce a significant amount of pain and discomfort.
 If you have this type of foot pain, it is strongly suggested that you visit a podiatrist who can help you to manage this condition.

 Gout is a painful condition that can be treated.
 If you are seeking treatment, contact one of our podiatrists from Mercer Ocean Podiatry.
-Our doctors will treat your foot and ankle needs.
+Our doctor will treat your foot and ankle needs.

 What Is Gout?